 - Sufficient auditory perception to receive verbal communication and to execute patient care through the use of monitoring devices.

-- Sufficient strength and gross and fine motor coordination to respond promptly and to implement patient care skills, such as the manipulation of equipment, and positioning and lifting patients.
+- Sufficient strength and gross and fine motor coordination to respond promptly and to implement patient care skill, such as manipulating equipment and positioning and lifting patients.

-- Sufficient communication skills (speech, reading, writing) to interact with individuals and to communicate their needs promptly and effectively, as may be necessary in the patient s interest.
+- Sufficient communication skills (speech, reading, writing) to interact with patient and to communicate their needs promptly and effectively, as may be necessary in the patients interest.

 - Sufficient intellectual and emotional functions to implement the plan of care.